amagnom/ArildoMagno/README.md

 ### Hello I'm Arildo Magno

-- 🔭 Today I work with Web Full Stack
+- 🔭 Today I work as Data Analist
 - 🌱 Graduating at the Federal Institute of Minas Gerais in Computer Science
-- 📫 Email: macedoarildo@hotmail.com
+- 📫 Email: macedoarildo@hotmail.com or arildodraix@gmail.com
 - :star: Linkedin: www.linkedin.com/in/arildo-magno-3a34a785